 2026 Travel Award Application Process

-The 2026 Emerging Researchers National (ERN) Conference in STEM will be held in Atlanta, Georgia on March 19th – 21st, 2026 at the Hyatt Regency Atlanta (265 Peachtree Rd NE, Atlanta, GA 30303).
-The conference begins with the opening plenary session at 6:00 PM on Thursday, March 19, and concludes at 9:00 PM on Saturday, March 21.
+The 2026 Emerging Researchers National (ERN) Conference in STEM was held in Atlanta, Georgia on March 19th – 21st, 2026 at the Hyatt Regency Atlanta (265 Peachtree Rd NE, Atlanta, GA 30303).
+The conference began with the opening plenary session at 6:00 PM on Thursday, March 19, and concluded at 9:00 PM on Saturday, March 21.

 The ERN Conference student travel award covers the conference registration fee, housing, airfare, and ground transportation.